Skip to main content

 Email Feedback Loops and ARF

-Feedback loops (FBLs) are programs run by ISPs that send ARF reports when users mark emails as spam.
-These reports use Feedback-Type: abuse instead of auth-failure.
+Feedback loops (FBLs) are programs run by ISPs that send ARF reports when users mark email as spam.
+These reports use Feedback-Type: abuse rather than auth-failure.

 How Feedback Loops Work

-- A user receives your email and clicks “Report Spam” or “This is Junk”
+1. A user receives your email and clicks “Report Spam.”

-- The ISP generates an ARF report with the complaint details
+2. The ISP generates an ARF report describing the complaint.

-- The ISP sends the report to your registered abuse or feedback address
+3. The ISP sends the report to your registered abuse or feedback address.

-- You process the report and remove the complaining user from your mailing list
+4. You process the report and remove the complaining user from your list.

 Major Feedback Loop Programs

-- Yahoo: Requires registration, sends ARF reports for all complaint types
+• Yahoo: Requires registration; sends ARF reports for complaint types.

-- AOL: Sends ARF reports via their feedback loop registration
+• AOL: Sends ARF reports via its feedback-loop registration.

-Gmail does not operate a traditional feedback loop accessible to senders.
-Instead, they use complaint data internally to adjust filtering and sender reputation.
+Gmail does not operate a traditional sender-facing feedback loop.
+It uses complaint data internally to adjust filtering and sender reputation.

 Why Feedback Loops Matter